Widevine

-Widevine is a proprietary digital rights management (DRM) system developed by Google.
-It provides content protection for media.
-Widevine is divided into three security levels with differing levels of protection depending on the hardware present on the device.
-Widevine is included in most major web browsers and in Android and iOS.
+Widevine is a proprietary digital rights management (DRM) system that is included in most major web browsers and in the operating systems Android and iOS.
+It is used by streaming services—including Netflix, Amazon Prime Video, and Hulu—to allow authorized users to view media while preventing them from creating unauthorized copies.

-Widevine was originally developed by Internet Direct Media, who later rebranded as Widevine Technologies.
+Widevine was originally developed in 1999 by Internet Direct Media, who later rebranded as Widevine Technologies.
 Following several rounds of funding, the company was acquired by Google in 2010 for an undisclosed amount.

 History

 Origins (1998–2006)

 Widevine was created by Seattle-based Internet Direct Media in 1999 as Widevine Cypher.
-The company, founded by executive Brian Baker and cryptography researcher Jeremy Horowitz, changed its name to Widevine Technologies.
+The company, founded by executive Brian Baker and cryptography researcher Jeremy Horwitz, changed its name to Widevine Technologies.

 In February 2001, Widevine Technologies released Widevine Cypher Enterprise; at the time, techniques such as screen recording and network request monitoring were common.
 Widevine Cypher used DES-X encryption to prevent these techniques.
 Widevine Technologies partnered with Bellevue-based streaming company Midstream Technologies in April.
 Baker returned to the company in 2001, leading it through a restructuring process; the process involved recapitalizing the company and firing many of its employees.

 In June 2003, Widevine Technologies secured US$7.8 million in funding from venture capital firms Constellation Ventures and Pacesetter Capital.
-That same year, Widevine Technologies partnered with Taiwanese telecom Chunghwa Telecom in an effort to secure their video-on-demand service.
+That same year, Widevine Technologies partnered with Taiwanese telecommunications company Chunghwa Telecom in an effort to secure their video-on-demand service.
 Widevine Technologies would receive further funding in 2004 from Constellation Ventures and Pacesetter Capital, along with Phoenix Capital Partners, in a funding round led by VantagePoint Venture Partners, netting the company $13 million.